Strategic planning in the new world

 ‘Tis the season for strategic planning!
 But planning is anything but typical this year.
 I’ve recently received a number of requests to discuss how strategic or business planning needs to change to be relevant and impactful during these times.

 As we enter the fall, many of us are deep into our business planning process for 2021.
-I assume none of us planned for Covid last year.
-The better question: How many of us deeply understood what we did plan for and were able to adapt and improvise once Covid hit?
+I assume none of us planned for a pandemica last year.
+The better question: How many of us deeply understood what we did plan for and were able to adapt and improvise once COVID-19 hit?
 Last year was actually a great test for how relevant and agile all of our planning actually is.

 Strategy has not changed.
 It’s still about creating and capturing value